alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 1.md

 3. Update the following code from line 32 to 37 with the following values:
 - **keypath** – name of your private key file downloaded while creating the device
 - **certPath** – name of your cert file downloaded while creating the device
+- **caPath** - ensure the name of the RootCA certificate is AmazonRootCA1.pem.
+If not, then update the path value to match the name.
 - **clientID** – a value of your choice
 - **host** – MQTT endpoint